Updated by James Frew 06/22/2017

 Have you ever found yourself sitting in the theater, watching a Pixar film, and contemplating what it is about CGI animation that makes for some of the best children’s movies?

 Most of you can likely name at least one or two of your favorite childhood cartoons.
-Maybe it was Scooby Doo, the Flintstones or even the Jetsons.
-Maybe you’re a bit younger (or not) and you still enjoy your Saturday morning cartoons.
+Maybe it was Scooby Doo, The Flintstones or even The Jetsons.
+Maybe you’re a bit younger and you still enjoy your Saturday morning cartoons.
 However, you’ve probably started noticing that more and more cartoons look just a little bit different – just a little bit more real.
 What is it about CGI animation that gives the characters and the overall imagery more realism?

 Many decades ago, animators were artists who drew pictures by hand.
 Traditional animation consisted of a whole team of animators who would draw and color images on a “cel” — transparent celluloid sheets that were placed on top of a background image to create a multi-layered frame.